Grubs-Shenanigans/hl2coop/README.md

 - Integrated Python binaries (on Windows) for more simple buiding.
 - Implemented Discord RPC support with the BDSBASE_DISCORD preprocessor definition.
 - Full support of the Half-Life 2 Survivor animation set for all mods.
-- reset.bat file in each mod folder, used for cleaning up config/temporary files for easy mod distribution
+- reset.bat file in each mod folder, used for cleaning up config/temporary files for easy mod distribution.
 - Implemented bhopping functionality that can be enabled or disabled by server owners in TF2 and HL2DM.
 - Multiplayer NPC support with the BDSBASE_NPC preprocessor definition.
-- Custom items support for TF2 with the BDSBASE_CUSTOM_SCHEMA preprocessor definition.
+- Various optional preprocessor definitions for changing TF2's behavior.

 ## Options/Preprocessor Definitions
 These options are meant to be added to the VPC files (client and server) of the mod you wish to modify.